Resources for Jewish History

 A.B.I. donated an important collection of records and photographs to WRHS in the 1970s.
 Many of these materials have been made available online, thanks to a twenty-first century initiative that seeks to promote the history of the congregation and its members’ ties to Lorain.
 This initiative, led by past and present members of A.B.I., also included the collecting of other materials, profiles of local businesses, family history essays, and additional documents and photographs.

-The materials featured here an teach us much about how Jewish communities developed and flourished.
+The materials featured here can teach us much about how Jewish communities developed and flourished.
 Including photographs, profiles, essays, and other documents, the page is divided into several sections.
-“About A.B.I.” features the 1932 Dedication Book, marking the completion of the congregation’s new building at West 9thStreet and Reid Avenue.
-The book can be found here in its entirety; select excerpts have been chosen to highlight the most important accounts of the congregation’s past.
+“About A.B.I.” features the 1932 Dedication Book, marking the completion of the congregation’s new building at West 9th Street and Reid Avenue.
+The book is included in its entirety; select excerpts have been chosen to highlight the most important accounts of the congregation’s past.
 Also featured here are a 1954 silver anniversary booklet and the 1969 Dedication Book, commemorating the opening of the congregation’s home at Meister Road and Pole Avenue.
 Look here, too, for publications of the local chapters of B’nai B’rith and Jewish War Veterans.

 “A.B.I. in Lorain” highlights local leaders and their contributions to the larger community, while “Family Essays” features completely new essays written by local families to remember and honor their ancestors.